 Parameter Description Video Profile Select an existing Raw Video profile, or select Remove stream if you want to remove the video track.
 Audio Profile Select an existing Raw Audio profile, or select Remove stream if you want to remove the audio track.
 Use Intel Hardware Acceleration (if available) Select this checkbox to use hardware acceleration component if it has been installed.
 When using an Nvidia profile, this setting will be disabled.
 Crop Parameters Select this checkbox to set the cropping parameters.
 Cropping Mode Set the units used for defining the crop.
 Options are: Pixels or Percentages .
 Note: Depending on the type of content, in some cases using different crop values for low resolution outputs might be appropriate.
 For example, if the content includes both video content and textual content, the text would not be readable at lower resolutions and thus might be better to exclude.
 Another use case for using different crop values for each output would be to slice a 360 or VR input video.
 Left, Top Specify the left and top positions for the crop.
 Width x Height Specify the width and height values for the crop.
 Enable time shift Maximum delay [hh:mm:ss] Specify the time of the delayed transmission of this stream.
 Maximum: 24 hours.
-Transmit as multicast detault.
-Zixi Broadcaster is contigured to allow transparent fallback to unicast it i Multicast Only Selecting this checkbox will force the transmission of this stream only in multicast.
+Transmit as multicast Selecting this checkbox enables the transmission of this stream's outputs as multicast.
+A Zixi receiver that will pull the stream will receive it in multicast.
+By default, Zixi Broadcaster is configured to allow transparent fallback to unicast if it is out of the LAN.
+Requires enabling Multicast Pull in the Settings.
+This setting requires enabling Multicast Pool (Settings > Multicast Pool).
+Multicast Only Selecting this checkbox will force the transmission of this stream only in multicast.
 Enable Encryption Select this checkbox to encrypt the Input stream.
 For more information, see Encrypting an Input Stream in Zixi Broadcaster.